henrywu2019/BentoML/docs/source/concepts.rst

 Custom Docker base image
 ^^^^^^^^^^^^^^^^^^^^^^^^

-BentoML's default Docker base image is released on `dockerhub r/bentoml <https://hub.docker.com/r/bentoml/model-server/tags>`_, its build process can be found under the
+Kappa's default Docker base image is released on `dockerhub r/bentoml <https://hub.docker.com/r/bentoml/model-server/tags>`_, its build process can be found under the
-`./docker directory in BentoML source code <https://github.com/bentoml/BentoML/tree/master/docker/model-server>`_.
+`./docker directory in Kappa source code <https://github.com/bentoml/Kappa/tree/master/docker/model-server>`_.

-The `bentoml containerize` is equivalent to running `docker build .` in the BentoML bundle directory with a few additional options.
+The `bentoml containerize` is equivalent to running `docker build .` in the Kappa bundle directory with a few additional options.
 The docker image build process copies all the bundle files to the docker image, makes sure it has the right python version, and installs all its PyPI and conda dependencies.

 However, there may be times when you need to use other Docker images (e.g. have some pre-build dependencies layers, company base image, using an Alpine-based image, etc.).
-BentoML makes it really easy to switch between base images by specifying a :code:`docker_base_image`.
+Kappa makes it really easy to switch between base images by specifying a :code:`docker_base_image`.

 .. code-block:: python